PolyFly: Polytopic Optimal Planning for Collision-Free Cable-Suspended Aerial Payload Transportation: Planning

 \subsection{Distance Metric Between Polytopes}

-Our optimization problem seeks to lower bound $h_{M_i,N_j}$, the minimum signed distance between polytopes $M_i$ and $N_j$, with a positive margin $\beta$.
+Our optimization problem seeks to lower bound $h_{M_i,N_j}$, the distance between polytopes $M_i$ and $N_j$, with a positive margin $\beta$.
 Specifically,

-where $sd$ is the signed distance function described in \cite{zhang2020optimization}, which is positive when sets $M_i$ and $N_j$ do not intersect, and negative when they do.
+where $d$ is the distance function described in \cite[Eq.~(8a)]{zhang2020optimization}.
 The constraint defined by eq. (\ref{eq:dist_payload_obs_ineq}) is non-differentiable and difficult to integrate into optimization problems when the obstacles and robots are represented as convex polytopes \cite{zhang2020optimization}.
-To handle this complexity, we follow the approach in \cite{zhang2020optimization} and reformulate eq.~(\ref{eq:dist_payload_obs_ineq}) using duality theory into the following set of smooth non-linear differentiable constraints.
+To handle this complexity, we follow the approach in \cite[Proposition~1]{zhang2020optimization}. and reformulate eq.~(\ref{eq:dist_payload_obs_ineq}) using duality theory into the following set of smooth non-linear differentiable constraints.
 The equivalent dual problem is